samoyla/Philosophers/README.md

     No strict Alternation.
     Proper utilization of time.

-validated on 100% without bonuses
+validated with 100 points without bonuses